Make a Difference with APS Sustainable Investment

 References to international standards

-The Bank’s evaluation of the business practices of investee companies is based on compliance with internationally recognized standards.
+The Bank’s evaluation of the business practices of investee companies is undertaken by using a recognised rating agency.

 Contact us now